mohamuhsin/secret-message/README.md

 **2.** Great!
 You can check your work by logging the .length of the array.
 At this point, the length should be 1 less than the original length.

+**3.** Use an array method to add the words to and Program as separate strings to the end of the secretMessage array.